 Once a year we break from our usual structure and have a meeting with refreshments.
 This Spring meeting is one of the most attended (could it be actors are always looking for free food?) meetings.
 Good food and perhaps a nice cold beverage or two make for a more casual way for us to get to know each other a little better.

 Meetings are open to all, performers and presenters alike.
 Feel free to join us at our next meeting.

-The next SoloTogether meeting will be our Spring meeting, at the Carriage House at Longfellow House, 105 Brattle St., Cambridge, time and date yet to be determined.
+The next SoloTogether meeting will be our Spring meeting, at the Carriage House at Longfellow House, 105 Brattle St., Cambridge, Friday June 1 from 5:30 - 8:00 pm.
 If you're a solo performer interested in attending or would like to learn more about SoloTogether please contact: